Leaving school? want to know more about hair and beauty? Study the Hair and Beauty Level 1 Diploma

 We will monitor this policy periodically to judge its effectiveness and it will be updated in accordance with relevant changes in the law.
 Information provided by job applicants and you for monitoring purposes will be used only for these purposes and will be dealt with in accordance with the Data Protection Act 1998.

-Contact our team on 01653 699066/01723 373138
+- Phone reception on 01653 699066/01723 373138

 CEOP helps any child or young people under the age of 18 who is being pressured, forced or tricked into part in sexual activity of any kind.
 This can be something that has taken place either online or in ‘the real world’, or both.
 The CEOP Safety Centre has clear information and advice on what can be reported to CEOP, the reporting process and what will happen if you do decide to make a report.
 You can visit the CEOP Safety Centre and make a report directly to CEOP by following the link